shakuai/Garment-Measurement/README.md

   1. Ensure the garment is a T-shirt (other garment types coming soon).

-  2. Capture the entire front view of the T-shirt in portrait orientation — avoid tilted or rotated images.
+  2. Capture the entire front view of the T-shirt in portrait orientation, avoid tilted or rotated images.

   3. Place a flat A4 sheet next to the T-shirt for scale (do not place it on top), ensuring it has no folds or wrinkles.